AASV Recommendations to Meet MRL Requirements of U.S. Pork

 - A generic product may have a different withdrawal time than its proprietary equivalent.
 Follow the specific product withdrawal recommendation.

-- Follow the recommended product withdrawal to meet the Japanese MRL requirements.
+- Follow the recommended product withdrawal to meet the MRL requirements.
 Product withdrawal time is based on applying the product at the labeled dosage and route and duration of administration.

 - If a compound is given by multiple routes of administration